MTanguin/The-Health-Impacts-and-Mortality-Risk-of-Air-Pollution/README.md

 Designed and developed HTML/CSS templates to create an intuitive and visually appealing user interface.
 Incorporated JavaScript to enhance interactivity and user-driven interactions on the web page.
-Utilized a JavaScript library not covered in class to enhance the visualizations and user experience.
+Utilized a JavaScript library to enhance the visualizations and user experience.

 ##### Visualization Design: